 - A. Deliver all materials to site in original, unopened containers, bearing following information:

 - 1. Name of product.

 - 2. Name of manufacturer.

 - 3. Date of preparation.

-- 4. Lot or batch number. - B. Store materials under cover and protect from weather.
+- 4. Lot or batch number.

+- B. Store materials under cover and protect from weather.
 Replace packages or materials showing any signs of damage with new material at no additional cost to Owner.

-- A. Warranty period shall be a 5-year labor and materials warranty commencing with date of Substantial Completion. - B. Installation Requirements: Include a written plan of construction and coordination requirements, to allow joint system installation to proceed with specified warranty, that specifically addresses the following: - 1.
+- A. Warranty period shall be a [5] year Joint and Several Warranty commencing with date of acceptance of work. - B. Installation Requirements: Include a written plan of construction and coordination requirements, to allow joint system installation to proceed with specified warranty, that specifically addresses the following: - 1.
 Block out acceptance criteria. - 2.
 Surface preparation acceptance criteria. - 3.
 Crack, surface defect, and detailing recommendations. - 4.
 Method of protection of surrounding surfaces. - 5.
 Method of expansion joint system installation description. - 6.
 Primer type and application rate. - 7.
 Method of preparation of all glands and reinforced membranes. - 8.
-Temperature, humidity, and other weather constraints.
+Temperature, humidity and other weather constraints.
 Specify substrate moisture testing criteria, if any. - 9.
 Final cure time before removal of protection, resumption of traffic, and/or paint striping. - 10.
 Any other special instructions required to ensure proper installation. - C. Quality Service Requirements: Show evidence of licensed/approved installer.
 List of names, addresses and phone numbers, with copies of certification/approval agreement with each, satisfies requirement.
 Licensing/certification agreement shall include following information: - 1.
 Installer's financial responsibility for warranty burden under agreement terms. - 2.
 Manufacturer's financial responsibility for warranty burden under agreement terms. - 3.
 Process for dispute settlement between manufacturer and installer in case of system failures where cause is not evident or cannot be assigned. - 4.
 Authorized signatures for both Installer Company and Manufacturer. - 5.
 Commencement date of agreement and expiration date (if applicable). - 6.
-Provide copy of contractor's field application quality control procedures. - D. Warranty shall be jointly executed by Manufacturer and Installer for labor and materials.
-Detail responsibilities of General Contractor, manufacturer and installer with regard to warranty requirements, as outlined in the Manufacturer's warranty and related Licensing/Certification documents.
-Warranty shall provide that system shall be free of defects, water penetration and chemical damage related to system design, workmanship or material deficiency, consisting of: - 1.
-Any water leakage through expansion joint system or leaking conditions of reinforced membrane, other waterproofing components, or glands.

-- 2. Any adhesive or cohesive failures of the system. - 3.
+Provide copy of contractor's field application quality control procedures.

+- D. Manufacturer: Furnish Owner with written total responsibility Joint and Several Warranty, detailing responsibilities of manufacturer and installer with regard to warranty requirements (Joint and Several).
+The warranty shall provide that expansion joints will be free of defects, water penetration and chemical damage related to system design, workmanship or material deficiency, consisting of: Warranty shall provide that system shall be free of defects, water penetration and chemical damage related to system design, workmanship or material deficiency, consisting of: - 1.
+Any water leakage through expansion joint system or leaking conditions of reinforced membrane, other waterproofing components, or glands. - 2.
+Any adhesive or cohesive failures of the system. - 3.
 Shifting of plates out of alignment due to system failure. - 4.
 Loose plates, anchor blocks, bolts. - 5.
 Metal to metal vibration causing noises during use. - 6.
 Metal to non-metal vibration causing noises during use. - 7.
 Tears, weathering, or degradation in gland from normal use. - 8.
 Expansion joint glands are considered defective if they buckle upwards beyond the level of the floor surface after installation or downward in excess of 1⁄2 inch below the floor surface. - E. If expansion joint systems or components show any of defects listed above, supply labor and material to repair all defects at no cost to Owner.